 Program Overview

-The UT-Pharmobility international exchange program provides an opportunity for international exchange of pharmacy students (US <-> Europe or Japan) to enhance cooperation and understanding of the similarities and differences in pharmacy education, research, and practice.
+The UT-Pharmobility international exchange program provides an opportunity for international exchange of pharmacy students (US <-> Europe, US <-> Australia) to enhance cooperation and understanding of the similarities and differences in pharmacy education, research, and practice.

 In addition, the program offers an opportunity for our P4 students to study abroad for a summer APPE rotation in a structured program designed to enhance student development and meet the student’s specific professional (pharmacy) interests.
 International education through exchange programs is now a major emphasis of the University.